 - In addition to the penalties provided for elsewhere in this section, a pet dealer who violates any provisions of this article may be subject to denial, revocation, suspension, or refusal or renewal of his or her license in accordance with the provisions of section four hundred four of this article.

-- Violation of any provision of this article is a civil offense, for which a penalty of not less than fifty dollars and not more than one thousand dollars for each violation may be imposed.
+- Violation of any provision of this article, is a civil offense, for which a penalty of not less than one hundred dollars and not more than one thousand dollars for each violation may be imposed.

 - The provisions of this article may be enforced concurrently by the department and by the county or city to which the commissioner has delegated his or her licensing and inspection authority pursuant to section four hundred three and four hundred five of this article, and all moneys collected thereunder shall be retained by such municipality or local government.